lparisot/spring-devops/src/main/ansible/README.md

 If you have some slowness problem with the artifactory instance, uncomment the ec2_instance_type: "t2.small" line in master.yml file.

-So we have devops-jenkins01 which is a jenkins server and devops-artifactory01 which is an artifactory server.
+As we can see in dev file, we have devops-jenkins01 which is a jenkins server and devops-artifactory01 which is an artifactory server.

-They will also create two security groups (opening port 22 and 80).

-It will then install all required applications.
+* master.yml will create all AWS part (instances, security groups, ...).
+* jenkins.yml will populate the jenkins server
+* artifactory.yml will populate the artifactory server

 The jenkins server will contains:
 * java jdk